 If you’re interested in reading more about the active components in Aloe Vera, I recommend checking out this article.

-Also, do keep in mind that if you experience voice loss or hoarseness you should always see a specialist doctor who can give you a diagnosis and check the state of your vocal cords.
-These doctors are called Laryngolosists, Ear Nose Throat Doctors (specialising in voice problems), or Phoniatricians.
+So, as we already discussed earlier on in this post, do keep in mind that if you experience voice loss or hoarseness you should always see a specialist doctor who can give you a diagnosis and check the state of your vocal cords.
+These doctors are called Laryngologists, Ear Nose Throat Doctors (specialising in voice problems), or Phoniatricians.
+Also work closely together with a vocal technique specialist, SLP (speech therapist) and/or body worker to solve any underlying technical or muscle tension problems that might be related to your vocal problems, and work together with your vocal coach to check in on lifestyle and environmental factors that might need adjustments.

 Do you have experiences using Aloe Vera in relationship to voice problems?
 I’d like to hear from you, so share your story in the comments below!